mattsah/progress.is-by.us/common/docs/basics/02-nano-core.md

 - Running static class methods for config or setting static class properties for config
 - Registering providers in the application container

 Unlike configs which are just arrays of information, actions represent callable logic.
-Each action is provided the application instance and broker (instance of Auryn).
-Additionally, actions can, themselves, be run in a particular order by specifying dependencies, so, if one action sets up a provider in the application container which is used by other actions, those actions can specify that they depend on it running first.

 Similar to configurations, you can change where actions are loaded from by adjusting the `IW_ACTION_ROOT` environment variable.
 By default, they will run from `include` and, again,